 Think of us as the architects of your event, shaping every detail with intention and overseeing every moving part.

-• Curate venues and suppliers that align with your vision and budget.
+- Curate venues and suppliers that align with your vision and investment.

 What a Wedding Coordinator Does

-A wedding coordinator (sometimes called a “day-of coordinator”) enters the picture later, typically six to eight weeks before the wedding.
+They (sometimes called a “day-of coordinator”) enter the picture later, typically six to eight weeks before the wedding.
 Their role is to refine the plans you’ve already put in place, build a final timeline, and ensure your suppliers arrive and perform on the day.

 A coordinator doesn’t create the design concept, manage budgets, or source your suppliers.
 They specialize in carrying out pre-planned tasks.